 - Use a quick-kill insecticide to treat for beetles while working the litter.
 Beetles typically become agitated and active after tilling, caking, and windrowing.
 This is a great time to contact active and exposed beetles.

 - Preheat the house prior to the custom applicator treating the houses.
 Preheating gets the beetles more active compared to a cold house.
 This is referring to warming the house prior to insecticide application and is not referring to the preheating required for brooding.

 - Do not treat houses in addition to the custom applicator (if used).
 Often the applicator and producer use different classes of chemicals which may affect insecticide resistance and future insecticide class rotations.

 - Incorporate Boric acid into a program.
 Boric acid is in an insecticide class alone and not utilized in the normal chemical class rotations.
 Boric acid can greatly enhance a chemical beetle control program.

 - Treat the exterior of the poultry houses to prevent newly arrived beetles from entering.
 This also aids in controlling flies and other insect vectors.

-So, while the challenge for adequate darkling beetle management has increased, all is not lost.
+While the challenge for adequate darkling beetle management has increased, all is not lost.
 There are still steps we can take to improve our probability of success.